openmc-dev/openmc/docs/source/methods/cross_sections.rst

 Continuous-Energy Data
 ----------------------

-The data governing the interaction of neutrons with various nuclei for continous-energy problems are represented using the ACE format which is used by MCNP_ and Serpent_.
-ACE-format data can be generated with the NJOY_ nuclear data processing system which converts raw `ENDF/B data`_ into linearly-interpolable data as required by most Monte Carlo codes.
-The use of a standard cross section format allows for a direct comparison of OpenMC with other codes since the same cross section libraries can be used.
+In OpenMC, the data governing the interaction of neutrons with various nuclei for continous-energy problems are represented using an HDF5 format that can be produced by converting files in the ACE format, which is used by MCNP_ and Serpent_.
+ACE-format data can be generated with the NJOY_ nuclear data processing system, which converts raw `ENDF/B data`_ into linearly-interpolable data as required by most Monte Carlo codes.
+Since ACE-format data can be converted into OpenMC's HDF5 format, it is possible to perform direct comparison of OpenMC with other codes using the same underlying nuclear data library.

 The ACE format contains continuous-energy cross sections for the following types of reactions: elastic scattering, fission (or first-chance fission,